You will love this creamy Cashew Butter Sauce. It's vegan, healthy, and delicous on everything! This sauce will become your new sauce go-to.

 - 1 cup vegetable stock or water

-- 1/2 cup cashew butter
+- ½ cup cashew butter

-- 1/2 teaspoon good-quality curry powder
+- ½ tsp good-quality curry powder

-- Salt and freshly ground pepper to taste
+- salt and freshly ground pepper to taste

 - Add the bell pepper and scallions and cook over medium-low heat until the bell pepper softens, about 4 minutes.

-Add the tomato and cook for 3 to 4 minutes longer, stirring, until it softens.
+- Add the tomato and cook for 3 to 4 minutes longer, stirring, until it softens.

-Sprinkle the flour in and stir until well blended with the vegetables.
+- Sprinkle the flour in and stir until well blended with the vegetables.
 Pour in the water and bring to a gentle simmer.

-Whisk in the cashew butter, then add the curry and optional ginger.
+- Whisk in the cashew butter, then add the curry and optional ginger.
 Cook for another 2 to 3 minutes, until smooth and thick.